clutterstack/clutterfly/README.md

 ## Todo: Retries and Req options
 [FlyMachines accepts Req options as an arg, and Req handles retries](https://github.com/ckreiling/fly_machines?tab=readme-ov-file#request-retries)

+Replaced FlyMachines with an internal FlyAPI module.

+## Todo: check if FlyAPI docs have all the parameters right
+Claude generated docs for the API functions.
+Actually, this is structured data so should use a  program to get the docs -- or to generate the API functions for this module with specs and stuff.

 ## Todo: render example or model bodies
 Follow all the embeds in a schema and display the structure.